LEEYJ1021/structural-signal-irrelevance/docs/METHODOLOGY_NOTES.md

 ### C1.
 A research-wide multiplicity audit was added after individual-family corrections were found to be insufficient in aggregate

-**Assumed:** each hypothesis family (H1c's 6-cell battery, H2's 3-interaction battery, the
-RDD/policy-change 10-candidate screen, H3's subgroup-dependence tests) corrected for
+**Assumed:** each hypothesis or research-question family (H1c's 6-cell battery, H2's 3-interaction battery, the RDD/policy-change 10-candidate screen, RQ2c's
-multiple comparisons *within itself*, and this was treated as sufficient.
+subgroup-dependence tests) corrected for multiple comparisons *within itself*, and this was treated as sufficient.

-**Contradicted by:** pooling all 25 officially-reported p-values across the entire research program into one test family and applying Bonferroni/BH-FDR correction shows that **0/25** survive Bonferroni and only **3/25** (all from the Level 2 exploratory H3 analysis) survive the more permissive FDR correction.
+**Contradicted by:** pooling all 25 officially-reported p-values across the entire research program into one test family and applying Bonferroni/BH-FDR correction shows that **0/25** survive Bonferroni and only **3/25** (all from the RQ2c exploratory subgroup-dependence analysis) survive the more permissive FDR correction.
 No individual-family correction had previously surfaced this aggregate picture.

-**Changed:** README §7 was added as a standing, reproducible audit (re-run via `research_wide_methodological_audit.py`), explicitly positioned as the single most important evidence-calibration table in the repository — not as a result to be minimized, but as the mechanism that prevents any Level 2 finding from being read at Level 1's confidence.
+**Changed:** README §7 was added as a standing, reproducible audit (re-run via `research_wide_methodological_audit.py`), explicitly positioned as the single most important evidence-calibration table in the repository — not as a result to be minimized, but as the mechanism that prevents any post-hoc finding from being read at the confirmatory tier's confidence.

 `[affects: README §7, §9, §11 Limitation 8]`